Take your bike to France

 From Dieppe, you can explore western France and Normandy, including the wonderful Parc naturel régional des Boucles de la Seine Normande.
 Alternatively, take a longer trip down to Paris.

-When returning to the Calais port, DFDS recommends cycling through the Calais town centre rather than taking the D119 road.
+When returning to the Calais port, DFDS recommends cycling through Calais town centre rather than taking the D119 road.

 Our routes to France